CampusAI/CampusAI.github.io/lectures.md

 - Lecture 21: Information Theory, Open Problems

 ## Annex

+This section contains both basic RL knowledge assumed to be known in the previous course and some demonstrations which we found interesting to add as an annex.
+In addition we added our own interpretations of some concepts hoping they can ease their understanding.

 - [Annex 1: MDP Basics](/lectures/basic_concepts)
 - [Annex 2: Policy Expectations, Explained](/lectures/policy_expectations)
 - [Annex 5: Policy Gradients](/lectures/policy_gradients_annex)

-## Other courses and resources
+## Other great resources

-This website summarizes:
-- [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) (Google, UC Berkeley): UC Berkeley CS-285 [Deep Reinforcement Learning course](http://rail.eecs.berkeley.edu/deeprlcourse/).

-Nevertheless, we also recommend these excellent resources:
 - [David Silver](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Home.html) (DeepMind, UCL): UCL COMPM050 [Reinforcement Learning course](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html).

 - [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf), Sutton & Barto, 2017.
 (Arguably the most complete RL book out there)

+- [Lil'Log](https://lilianweng.github.io/lil-log/) blog does and outstanding job at explaining algorithms and recent developments in both RL and SL.

-This RL [dictionary](https://towardsdatascience.com/the-complete-reinforcement-learning-dictionary-e16230b7d24e) can also be useful to keep track of all field-specific terms.
+- This RL [dictionary](https://towardsdatascience.com/the-complete-reinforcement-learning-dictionary-e16230b7d24e) can also be useful to keep track of all field-specific terms.

+- If looking for some motivation to learn about DRL don't miss this truly inspiring [documentary](https://www.youtube.com/watch?v=WXuK6gekU1Y) on DeepMind's AlphaGo algorithm.